agardnerIT/site/_posts/2019/2019-11-03-serverless-implications.md

 Moving to a "serverless" model simply means delegating responsibility of infrastructure to someone else.
 Whether or not that fits your operating model, usecases and level of trust depends entirely on you.

 The negative impacts of going serverless stem from the above - if something goes wrong with _their_ infrastructure, _you're_ affected but cannot necessarily do anything to rectify the situation.
-That's why great quality monitoring is essential in a serverless world.
+That is why great quality monitoring is essential in a serverless world.

 That said, if you're running a small personal site or blog, I see few reasons _not_ to move to a serverless model.